Q. Describe the most common types of jobs you do for your clients.

 What if it doesn't work?
 It almost always works.
 If it doesn't work as you wanted it to within a few sessions, then I will not accept any more of your money, because that would be a sign that I misunderstood your goals.
 If, after your first hour, you state that it was a waste of your time, then there will be no charge.
 Not one penny.
 I'm not aware of anyone else who offers such a guarantee.

-Hypnotherapy: is done in two parts: a 75-minute consultation, then a 2-hour hypnotherapy session about a week later.
-In between, I prepare for your session for at least two hours by writing an individualized, 25-page script just for you, and which I'll never use again.
-I am Board Certified in Clinical Hypnotherapy by the State of Florida.
+Hypnotherapy is done in two parts: a 75-minute consultation, then a 2-hour hypnotherapy session about a week later.
+In between, I prepare for your session for at least 3 hours by writing an individualized, 25-page script just for you, and which I'll never use again.
+I am Board Certified in Clinical Hypnotherapy.
+Usually I do 4 hypnotherapies per week, because I lack the hours to do more.
+That often means people must wait a few weeks.
+The wait is worthwhile, because my success rates are much, much higher than those of other area hypnotherapists; and I follow up for as long as a year, just to be sure.

 Q. What important information should buyers have thought through before seeking you out?